StackVista/stackstate-docs/use/alerting/notifications/channels/slack.md

 Back in StackState you can now select a Slack channel from the list.
 Select the channel where the notification messages need to be sent.

 {% hint style="info" %}
-Private channels will not be listed automatically.
-To select a private channel first invite the StackState bot into the private channel by sending a Slack message in the channel that mentions the bot `@StackState` and selecting "Invite them".
+Private channels won't be listed automatically.
+To select a private channel first invite the StackState bot into the private channel by sending a Slack message in the channel that mentions the bot `@StackState` and selecting "Invite them."
 Now the channel will become available in the list.
 {% endhint %}

 ## And the channel and test it